What is the essential thing to do what you like/have to do?

 Although I love doing as many things as possible, health was the last topic I could think of until in my mid-20s.
 How did I learn its importance?
 In short, I learned after losing my good health.
 And now I became an advocate of healthy life for more than 10 years, and I found what I believe is the key, which I call 3E (Eat well, Exercise well and Energize well).
 Let me dig deep on each of it, hoping it will be of any help for you.
 It’s not new things, but being conscious about it changes your life in the long run.
 To live healthily, we need to do 3E every day.

 If we don’t eat anything, we will die, and if we don’t eat well, we will die fast.
-Unfortunately, there are people without food and others with too much food or unhealthy food.
-According to World Health Organization (WHO), more than 820 million are without enough food in 2019, whereas worldwide obesity rate has tripled since 1975 and 40% of adults are overweight in 2016 (Source).
+Unfortunately, there are people without foFood and others with too much food or unhealthy food.
+According to World Food Programme (WFP), up to 828 million are without enough food in 2021, whereas worldwide obesity rate has tripled since 1975 and 40% of adults are overweight in 2016 (Source).
 And when we talk about eating well, we don’t even talk about the taste of the food (which I strongly advocate for).

 When I was around 10-14 years old, I ate unhealthy food.
 To be more specific, I was eating 3 packs of Pizza Potato a day (more than 1,000 kcal as it has 350 kcal/pack).
 The consequence?
 You see a chubby unhealthy boy.